Can a low-cost Crane Scale provide solid data for strength testing?

 A review from the Performance Digest

-Coaches need to assess strength with a reliable way without letting technical matters and sometimes safety get in the way of maximal efforts.
+Coaches need to assess strength in a reliable way without letting technical matters and sometimes safety get in the way of maximal efforts.
 Force plates are extremely useful systems for evaluating numerous sport science endeavours but, unfortunately, cost thousands of dollars.
 Isometric testing is valid, reliable, and very practical (Great presentation HERE) to use in team settings but rigs and racks are sometimes expensive as well.
-Therefore, a low-cost solution that is easy-to-use and accurate would be of great use for clubs or facilities where budgets are smaller.
+Therefore, a low-cost solution that is easy to use and accurate would be of great use for clubs or facilities where budgets are smaller.

-In a short investigation using 8 male subjects, the researchers compared a Force Plate (Kistler) with a commercial grade hand scale that you can buy online for under $200 USD.
-In order to see if a scale could be used as a replacement to force plates or conventional load cell, they constructed a custom apparatus that could assess an isometric mid-thigh pull with both a Crane Scale and force plates.
-They set-up the system with a Pull-down bar from York Barbell and integrated the force platform into a custom box that enabled a concurrent measurement.
-After a few trials of maximal effort isometric mid-thigh pulling, the data was collected and analysed for comparison.
-The Crane Scale was tested to evaluate the accuracy of loads at incremental points up to 210 kilograms.
+In a short investigation by Urquhart et al. (2018), using 8 recreationally active male subjects the researchers compared a Force Plate (Kistler) with a commercial-grade hand scale that you can buy online for under $200 USD.
+In order to see if a scale could be used as a replacement to force plates or conventional load cells, they constructed a custom apparatus that could assess an isometric mid-thigh pull (IMTP) with both a Crane Scale and force plates.
+They set up the system with a Pull-down bar from York Barbell and integrated the force platform into a custom box that enabled a concurrent measurement.
+After a few trials of performing a maximal effort IMTP, the data was collected and analysed for comparison.
+The Crane Scale was tested to evaluate the accuracy of loads at incremental points up to 210 kilograms (kg).

 Any coach that has a limited budget should see the results of the experiment as an entry point into maximal strength testing.
 Something to consider, however, is the sampling rate of a load cell (i.e. 1000 Hz), as the rate of force production is especially important and can’t be done with a Crane Scale.
 Still, the use of a crane scale is great for adjusting band tension with accommodating resistance and using it for other estimations of force such as sled loads.